Summary

 Context

 To stay competitive and respond to growing merchant requests, ReferralCandy introduced a new feature called “FlexiTiers”.
-It allowed e-commerce merchants to give customers different rewards depending on the number of friends they referred.
+It allows merchants to give customers different rewards depending on the number of friends they referred.

 For example, the popular newsletter Morning Brew has a referral program with multiple tiers: